trek/beautiful-open/CONTRIBUTING.md

 ## New Issues

   1. Check to see if an existing Issue or Pull Request exists!
-  1. Only one submissing per Issue
+  1. Only one submission per Issue

 ## New Pull Requests
   1. Check to see if an existing Issue or Pull Request exists!